dAEcoder/EZ-Flash_Guide/README.md

 ---
 SAVES
 ---
 So Saving is something that is required but, as I have found out...
-Omege DE Rev B. Does have some issues in this front
+Omega DE Rev B. Does have some issues in this front